aws-deepracer/aws-deepracer-follow-the-leader-sample-project/getting-started.md

 ### Inference (Decision)

 The inference step is handled by the Object Detection ROS package that creates the object_detection_node responsible for collecting sensor data (camera images) from sensor_fusion_pkg and running object detection on specified object.
 A target center is specified in the object_detection_node that acts as reference to calculate the detection error (delta) whenever an object is detected.
-As part of this step, the node publishes the normalized delta data from target point as ObjectDetectionDeltaMsg data identifying the person/object’s position.
+As part of this step, the node publishes the normalized delta data from target point as DetectionDeltaMsg data identifying the person/object’s position.

 For each input image, the node will detect object (person) and get coordinates of center of bounding box and calculate the (x, y) delta of the [current position of detected object - target position] is calculated as shown in the figure below:

 ![ftl-object-detection-bb](/media/ftl-object-detection-bb.png)

-This delta value is published as the ObjectDetectionDeltaMsg data to /object_detection_pkg/object_detection_delta topic which will be read by the follow the Leader(FTL) navigation node.
+This delta value is published as the DetectionDeltaMsg data to /object_detection_pkg/object_detection_delta topic which will be read by the follow the Leader(FTL) navigation node.
 If no object is detected in a image, the object_detection_node publishes a zero error (delta) signifying that the DeepRacer is already at the target position and need not move.

 ### Action (Navigation)